samt07/reqmt_doc_to_testcases/README.md

 # Option 1: Run with locally installed Jupyter Notebook (Recommended)
    1. Open the Jupyter Notebook:
        ```bash
-          jupyter notebook testcase_automation.ipynb
+          jupyter lab testcase_automation.ipynb
    2. Follow the instructions in the notebook to execute the code cell by cell, by using Shift+Enter key.

-# Option 2: Run this on Google Colab (No installation Required)
+# Option 2: Run this on Google Colab (No installation Required.)

    1. Go to [Google Colab](https://colab.research.google.com/).
    2. Click **File > Upload Notebook** and select `testcase_automation_colab.ipynb` from your local cloned repository folder.